-We have now build in a special support for Sales Order creation into our MS Dynamics NAV Web Service Connector.
-RapidiOnline will now recognice that you want to create a new Sales Order in MS Dynamics NAV and from just one single Transfer, where you map both header and lines with all the needed fields, the Connector will do the above listed three steps and create a new complete Sales Order in MS Dynamics NAV !
+We have now built in special support for Sales Order creation into our MS Dynamics NAV Web Service Connector.
+RapidiOnline will now recognise that you want to create a new Sales Order in MS Dynamics NAV and from just one single Transfer, where you map both header and lines with all the needed fields, the Connector will do the above listed three steps and create a new complete Sales Order in MS Dynamics NAV!

 This is even very simple to use - you just map all fields needed on both header and sub-transfer for the lines and specify "Add" and "Disable Destination Lookup" on both main and sub-transfer, then it works.